wandeg/microsoft-graph-docs/api-reference/v1.0/api/directoryobject-getbyids.md

 Returns the directory objects specified in a list of IDs.

 >[!NOTE]
->The directory objects returned are the full objects containing all their properties.
-The `$select` query option is not available for this operation.

->[!NOTE]
 >This API has a [known issue](/graph/known-issues#incomplete-objects-when-using-getbyids-request).
 Not all directory objects returned are the full objects containing all their properties.

 Some common uses for this function are to: